Overview

 Admission to the Programme

-- Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences) on the advice of the Academic Board of the Otago Medical School, which must be satisfied that the applicant has the ability and experience to proceed to the programme (see Note 1).
+Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences) (see Note 1).

-- Every applicant shall have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Academic Board of the Otago Medical School.
+Every applicant shall have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Pro-Vice-Chancellor (Health Sciences).

-- A candidate, with the approval of the Dean of the Otago Medical School, may substitute for up to 60 points components of the University of Auckland's Postgraduate Diploma in Obstetrics and Medical Gynaecology programme.
+A candidate, with the approval of the Programme Academic Co-ordinator, may substitute for up to 45 points components of the University of Auckland's Postgraduate Diploma in Obstetrics and Medical Gynaecology programme.

-- A candidate who has completed the requirements for the Postgraduate Certificate in Women's Health shall be exempted from those papers in the programme for the diploma which have been previously passed for the certificate.
+A candidate who has completed the requirements for the Postgraduate Certificate in Women's Health, or the Postgraduate Certificate in Pregnancy and Medical Gynaecology, shall be credited with those papers in the programme for the diploma which have been previously passed for the certificate (see Note 4).

 Examinations